GarrettMerz/GarrettMerz.github.io/_pages/about.md

 Welcome to my personal website!

-I am a high-energy physicist working on CERN's ATLAS experiment as a graduate student.
-Broadly, my research up to now has focused on the search for rare Higgs boson production modes in the diphoton decay signal channel.
+I am a machine learning scientist with a wide ranging set of interests, but am especially excited by applied computer vision research on hyperspectral imagery and what it can teach us about representation learning.
+As a graduate student, I worked on high-energy physics analyses on CERN's ATLAS experiment, where I played a key role in the discovery of top-associated Higgs production, one of the flagship results of the Large Hadron Collider's second run.
+Similarly, as a Machine Learning Scientist at IntelinAir, I have developed everything from Vision Transformers to ResNets in order to model the growth status of corn and soybean fields throughout their lifecycles.

-When I'm not coding something, I enjoy announcing roller derby bouts for the Kalamazoo Derby Darlins, running a Dungeons and Dragons table or two, and attempting to hand-train my two parakeets, Ares and Hermes.
+When I'm not coding something, I enjoy gardening, playing the banjo, announcing my friends' roller derby bouts, cryptic crosswords, and hanging out with Molly Grue, my horrible, no-good, very bad dog.

-If you’re interested, feel free to have a look at my GitHub page where you can view some of my ongoing projects and previous work in high-energy physics.
+If you’re interested, feel free to have a look at my GitHub page where you can view some of my side projects!

-For more info, please contact me via email!
+For more info, please contact me via email.